splunk/observability-workshop/content/en/other/3-auto-instrumentation/2-nodejs/3-frontend-service.md

 ---
-title: Zero Configuration Auto Instrumentation for NodeJS
+title: Zero Configuration - Frontend Service
 linkTitle: 3.
-Zero Configuration
+Frontend Service
 weight: 3
 ---

+## 1. Patching the Frontend service

 First, confirm that you can see your environment in **APM**.
 There should be a service called `loadgenerator` displayed in the Service map.